 2. The Digital Audio Workstation

-The problem is, most of these are expensive…and way too much for the world’s cheapest recording studio.
+But the problem is, Pro Tools and other mainstream DAW’s are expensive…and way too much for the world’s cheapest recording studio.

 My first thought was to choose Audacity, (pictured to the right), as it is easily the most popular free DAW software on the planet.
 But as it turns out, Audacity runs on Windows and Mac, but not the Chrome OS.